-Reference to other sectors' technical standards is made where relevant.
+Reference to other sectors' technical standards are made where relevant.
 The purpose of this is to highlight how work in one sector is closely linked to work in other sectors, and that progress in one is dependent on progress in other areas.
-The Minimum Standards

-Programmes that meet the needs of disaster affected populations must be based on a clear understanding of the situation.
+Programmes that meet the needs of disaster-affected populations must be based on a clear understanding of the current situation, including political and security factors, and anticipated developments.
 The people affected by the disaster, agencies, donors and local authorities need to know that interventions are appropriate and effective.
 Analysis of the effects of the disaster and of the impact of the shelter and site programme itself are therefore critical.
-If the problem is not correctly identified and understood then it will be difficult, if not impossible, to make the right response.
+If the problem is not correctly identified and understood then it will be difficult to make the right response.

-Standardised methods of analysis that are used across the sectors have great potential to identify rapidly acute humanitarian needs and to ensure that resources are directed accordingly.
-This section sets out agreed standards and indicators for collecting and analysing information to identify needs, to design programmes and to monitor and evaluate their effectiveness.
+Standardised methods of analysis that are used across the sectors have great potential to rapidly identify acute humanitarian needs and to ensure that resources are directed accordingly.
+This section sets out agreed standards and indicators for collecting and analysing information to identify needs, to design programmes, to monitor and evaluate their effectiveness, and to ensure the participation of the affected population.

-The analysis standards apply before any programme takes place and throughout the programme cycle.
+The standards for analysis apply before any programme takes place and throughout the programme cycle.
 Analysis starts with an immediate initial assessment that identifies the impact of the disaster and whether and how to respond.
 It continues with monitoring, which identifies how well the programme is meeting needs and determines whether changes are required; and with evaluation, which determines the overall effectiveness of the programme and identifies lessons for the future.

-The sharing of information and knowledge among all those involved, including the affected populations, is fundamental to achieving a full understanding of the problem and coordinated assistance.
-Documenting and disseminating information from the analysis process contributes to a broad understanding of the adverse public health and other consequences of disasters and assists in the development of improved disaster prevention and mitigation strategies.
+The sharing of information and knowledge among all those involved is fundamental to achieving a full understanding of the problem and coordinated assistance.
+Documenting and disseminating information from the analysis process contributes to a broad understanding of the adverse public health and other consequences of disasters, and can assist in the development of improved disaster prevention and mitigation strategies.

-The analysis standards below apply to all three scenarios described in the introduction to this chapter, and to the standards for shelter, clothing, household items, site selection and site planning which follow.
+The standards for analysis apply to the various types of shelter needs described in the introduction to this chapter, and to the standards for shelter, clothing, household items, site selection and site planning which follow.